google-deepmind/deepmind-research/noisy_label/README.md

 Please use the following bibtex for citations to our paper:

 ```
-@article{gu2021realistic,
+@article{gu2021instance,
-  title={A Realistic Simulation Framework for Learning with Label Noise},
+  title={An Instance-Dependent Simulation Framework for Learning with Label Noise},
   author={Gu, Keren and Masotto, Xander and Bachani, Vandana and Lakshminarayanan, Balaji and Nikodem, Jack and Yin, Dong},
   year={2021}
 }